-Cutters sink to the bottom and cut the plant stems as it is dragged back, making the plants float to the top.
+A cutter will sink to the bottom and cut the plant stems as it is dragged back, allowing the plants to float to the top.
 The pond plants are often carried away by the wind or you can pick them up with a floating rake.

-Use a long-handled rake or cutter with a long reach that you can throw and pull back.
+Use a rope attached to a long-handled rake or cutter that you can throw and pull back.
 You can use these handy tools for many years, and they cost less than a gallon of some aquatic herbicides.
 Local hardware or pool stores may carry these, or try an online search for “pond rake or cutter.”

 A few tips to remember: